PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 * **RTData Size**.
-The SendXXXX methods are also setup to return information about the size of the packet your are sending.
+The SendXXXX methods are also set up to return information about the size of the packet you are sending.
 They will return an int which corresponds to the size of the packet in bytes.

 And that’s it.
 You can mix and match this setup using the *RTData* class to send whatever structures for your data you like.